 Again, you can turn the oven off at the circuit breaker for 60 seconds and turn it back on to try clearing the code.
 If the code remains, it’s likely that the oven sensor has malfunctioned and requires replacement.

 Solar Appliance Service is proud to be New Orleans’ premier high-end oven repair service.
-If your Wolf oven error codes persist, call us to schedule a repair.
+If your Wolf oven error codes persist, call us to schedule Wolf oven service from the local experts.